RTae/KhaoManee/README.md

 # KhaoManee
-KhaoManee is face detection and face-recognition API that provide face bounding box and face landmark for face detection.
-KhaoManee's face detection model uses MTCNN that returns 5 points face-landmark.
-KhaoManee's face-recognition API can recognize the member of Parliament in Thailand, but it can detect only a few people such as Prayut Chan-o-cha, Prawit Wongsuwan, Thanathorn Juangroongruangkit.
+***KhaoManee*** is a face-detection and face-recognition API that provides face bounding box and face-landmarks for face-detection.
+KhaoManee's face-detection model uses ***MTCNN*** that returns 5 points face-landmark.
+KhaoManee's face-recognition API can recognize the member of Parliament in Thailand, but it can detect only a few people such as ***Prayut Chan-o-cha***, ***Prawit Wongsuwan***, ***Thanathorn Juangroongruangkit***.
 I will add more in the future.
-If you have any person who is a member of Parliament in Thailand that you are interested.
-You can create an issue to tell me.
+If you have any person who is a member of Parliament in Thailand that you are interested in.
+You can tell me by creating an issue.
 I will consider it and add it.
-This project implements the model with Pytorch and  API with FastAPI
+KhaoManee's face-recognition use ***Facenet*** model to find similarity with embedding vector (For this project, I use vector size is 512).
+Last, this project implements the model with Pytorch and  API with FastAPI.
+If you have any problems or any questions,  you can tell me by creating issue :pray:

 ### :pushpin: Requirement